PublicI/iraq-war-card/README.md

 # False Pretenses

 ## A score-card of false statements by U.S. officials in the run-up to the Iraq war

+Based on the book [935 Lies: The Future of Truth and the Decline of America’s Moral Integrity](https://www.amazon.com/gp/product/1610391179) by [Chuck Lewis](https://en.wikipedia.org/wiki/Charles_Lewis_(journalist)).

 Originally published Jan.
 23, 2008: